 You can almost hear the decades of being a New Yorker in Michael Rapaport’s accent.
 He’s like the friend from Manhattan you never had.

-Rapaport’s day job is acting — you might recognize him from numerous '90s movies and TV shows, like True Romance or Friends, or the recently released Netflix show But his shows a completely different side of him.
+Rapaport’s day job is acting — you might recognize him from numerous '90s movies and TV shows, like True Romance or Friends, or the recently released Netflix show Atypical.
+But his podcast shows a completely different side of him.

 In one episode, he might be ranting about LeBron James’ latest game, and the next, he might be talking with fellow actor Wood Harris about some of Robert De Niro's greatest movie roles.